Queensland Zero Emission Vehicle Rebate Scheme

 Vehicle details required to complete the application include:

-Any individual or household with a total taxable income equal to or less than $180,000 per year may be eligible to receive a total rebate amount - including any previously awarded rebates under the scheme - of up to $6,000.
+Any household with a total taxable income equal to or less than $180,000 per annum may be eligible to receive a total rebate amount - including any previously awarded rebates under the scheme - of up to $6,000.

-Any individual or households with a total taxable income over $180,000 can still apply for a $3,000 rebate, subject to meeting all other scheme eligibility criteria.
+Any households with a total taxable income over $180,000 per annum can still apply for a $3,000 rebate, subject to meeting all other scheme eligibility criteria.

 Even if you keep your tax affairs separate from your spouse you are still required to provide relevant information about your partner.
 The information you provide for tax purposes will be used to assess your application to the scheme.